Learn how to approach working with refugees who don’t speak Arabic

-At the time of writing this, resettlement has not restarted, however with each day we are closer to that and therefore closer to the start of the new UK Resettlement Scheme.
-UKRS will mean that we will see refugees resettled from a broader range of countries and nationalities and will likely speak languages other than Arabic.
+The start of UK Resettlement Scheme (UKRS) and Afghan Citizens Resettlement Scheme (ACRS) means that we will see refugees resettled from a broader range of countries and nationalities and will likely speak languages other than Arabic.
 In this resource we look at what this means for Groups who are writing their applications now and we will also look at some of the potential challenges of working with families speaking multiple languages.

 New languages – an opportunity to engage with people from other communities